vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Address: 168.61.181.131
     ```

-    > **Important**: The public IP address of the VM can also be found on the virtual machine blade in the Azure portal.

     The public IP of the VM is the final **Address** value - in this case **168.61.181.131**.

+    > **Note**: If the nslookup command is unable to display the public IP address of the VM, open the vm-az220-training-gw0001-{your-id} virtual machine in the portal to find and record the value of the public IP address.

     > **Important**: Make a note of this IP address - you will need it later.
 The IP Address will usually change every time the VM is restarted.